aimat-lab/AutoSlurm/README.md

 default.
 This behavior can be changed using overwrites (see below).

 🚀 **Note:** Templates for other node types and new HPC clusters can easily be added by simply adapting one of the existing templates.
-Feel free to directly push new job templates to this repository, such that other people can use them, too.
-Please also notify me after adding new templates, such that I can update the table.
+Feel free to submit new job templates to this repository in the form of a pull request, such that other people can use them, too.

 ## Single-task jobs